KenKundert/tvm/README.rst

 Specify --ignore to use the default values for all unspecified options, which are: pv=0, fv=0, pmt=0, years=30, freq=12.

-When the program runs, it always prints the computed value first, and then prints the remaining values to make it easy for you to confirm that you used the right values.
+When the program runs, it always shows the specified values along with the computed value to make it easy for you to confirm that you used the right values.
+The computed value is capitalized and shown in a different color to make it easier to pick out.

 Savings Accounts
 ----------------